 Madrid is divided into no less than 21 districts (that’s a lot!), each of them furtherly broken down into several different smaller neighborhoods (128, to be more precise), called barrio (= neighborhood).
 I’m not kidding when I say that the city is quite complex, but don’t panic, as there are only a few areas that are relevant for tourists, the main one being Madrid Centro.

 So, in short, how can you choose the best place for you?
-Just follow my list of personalized recommendations depending on your interest below:
+Just follow my list of personalized best neighborhoods depending on your interest below:

 - Where to stay in Madrid for luxury: Salamanca

-- Best area to stay in Madrid for budget travelers: Lavapies or Chueca
+- Where to stay in Madrid for budget travelers: Lavapies or Chueca

 - Where to stay in Madrid for families: Barrio de Las Letras or Gran Via